theborakompanioni/azure-docs.de-de/articles/storsimple/storsimple-install-update-21.md

 <properties
-   pageTitle="Installieren von Update 2.2 auf dem StorSimple-Gerät | Microsoft Azure" description="Erfahren Sie, wie Sie Update 2.2 für die StorSimple 8000-Serie auf Ihrem StorSimple-Gerät der Serie 8000 installieren." services="storsimple" documentationCenter="NA"
+   pageTitle="Install Update 2.2 on your StorSimple device | Microsoft Azure" description="Explains how to install StorSimple 8000 Series Update 2.2 on your StorSimple 8000 series device." services="storsimple"
+   documentationCenter="NA"
    authors="alkohli"